 Conducting your college search can be stressful — so many details, deadlines, and decisions!
 To help you, we've gathered some Drexel resources to guide you through the process.

-Take a closer look at the criteria Drexel takes into consideration a number of criteria when determining admission, including your high school performance, letters of recommendation, standardized test scores, an essay submission, and for transfer applicants — university performance.
+Take a closer look at the criteria Drexel takes into consideration when determining admission, including your high school performance, letters of recommendation, standardized test scores, an essay submission, and for transfer applicants — university performance.

 Financing a Drexel education is a partnership.
 International students at Drexel are encouraged to explore their financing options, including merit-based scholarships, grants, and, for our first year applicants — the Drexel Global Scholar Program.

 Find out how our unique cooperative education program provides international students with professional work experience before they graduate.